-Brazil is the world's number one exporter of orange juice, ethanol, sugar, coffee and soy92.
+Brazil is the world's number one exporter of orange juice, ethanol, sugar, coffee and soy.
 Brazil's significant investment in the agro-industrial sector has rippled throughout the country and in the Amazon in particular.
 Soy production in the Brazilian Amazon has tripled, increasing from two million to over six million hectares from 1990 to 2006.
 Other crops such as sugar cane and palm oil for biofuels, as well as cotton and rice, are also expanding in the Amazon.

 The cultivation of coca for cocaine production has been an important contributor to the conversion of forests found on the upper watersheds of the Amazon basin, and in the eastern slopes of the Andes in Colombia, Peru and Bolivia.
-The cultivation of illicit crops was responsible for half the area deforested in Colombia in 199893.
+The cultivation of illicit crops was responsible for half the area deforested in Colombia in 1998.

 Cattle ranching and agriculture are the two gravest threats facing the Amazon today, and they are interlinked.
 Logging is the first activity in a new area, and roads are created to access remote stands of timber.
 Then, in some areas, small-scale farmers gradually clear the forest alongside the logging roads using slash-and-burn methods.
 Ranchers then come in, buy smaller landholdings and consolidate them into larger ranches, pushing smaller farmers deeper into the forest.
 Once pastures become degraded, if land is suitable for large-scale agriculture, it is bought by larger farmers.
-Otherwise,

-Fire and deforestation go hand in hand in the Amazon.
-Land is burned as a way of clearing it for pasture and crops.
-At least 17% of the Amazon forest has already been destroyed. degraded pastures are often rotated or abandoned as idle land.
+Otherwise, degraded pastures are often rotated or abandoned as idle land.
 In other areas, it is the expansion of large-scale agriculture that is consolidating lands previously owned for pasture.
 This is a cycle that is being fuelled particularly by soy producers, who buy these degraded lands from ranchers.
 This enables the soy producers to expand their lands without having to resort to expensive loans.
 Land speculation and unclear land tenure are also underlying drivers.